-CLASSIS ALBERTA NORTH PRE-SEMINARY SCHOLARSHIP
+CLASSIS ALBERTA NORTH PRE-SEMINARY Scholarship

-Five scholarships of \$2,000 will be awarded each year to full-time students in the final year of a degree program who intend to pursue further studies at Calvin Theological Seminary in Grand Rapids, Michigan, U.S.A.
-To be eligible students must have been a member of a Christian Reformed Church in Classis Alberta North prior to initial enrolment at The King's University College, and maintain a 3.00 or higher G.P.A.
-Selection criteria include academic achievement, demonstrated Christian commitment and professed intent to enroll, the fall semester of the year following graduation from King's, in the Master of Divinity program at Calvin Seminary.
+Two scholarships of \$2,000 will be awarded each year to full-time students in the final year of a degree program who intend to pursue further studies at Calvin Theological Seminary in Grand Rapids, Michigan or a similar Reformed institution.
+To be eligible students must have been a member of a Christian Reformed Church at the time of applying for the scholarship, and maintain a 3.00 or higher G.P.A.
+Selection criteria include academic achievement, demonstrated Christian commitment and professed intent to enter into ministry in the Christian Reformed Church.